+NOTE 2: If the SMF does not subscribe for UE reachability, it will be unable to accurately determine the time at which to re-attempt the Namf_Communication_N1N2MessageTransfer request.

 If the SMF receives an "Estimated Maximum Wait time" from the AMF and Extended Buffering in SMF applies, the SMF store the DL Data for the Extended Buffering time.
 The Extended Buffering time is determined by the SMF and should be larger or equal to the Estimated Maximum Wait time received from the AMF.
 The SMF does not send any additional Namf_Communication_N1N2MessageTransfer message if subsequent downlink data packets are received.

 3. [Conditional] If the UE is in CM Idle, the AMF sends a paging message to NG-RAN.
 If available, the AMF may include the WUS Assistance Information in the N2 Paging message(s).